Finite intersection property: Compactness

 The finite intersection property is useful in formulating an alternative definition of compactness:

 A space is compact if and only if every family of closed subsets having the finite intersection property has non-empty intersection.

 This formulation of compactness is used in some proofs of Tychonoff's theorem.

 Uncountability of perfect spaces

 Another common application is to prove that the real numbers are uncountable.

-Let $X$ be a non-empty compact Hausdorff space that satisfies the property that no one-point set is open.
+Note that a subset of a topological space is perfect if it is closed and has the property that no one-point subset is open.

+Let $X$ be a non-empty, perfect, compact Hausdorff space.
 Then $X$ is uncountable.

-All the conditions in the statement of the theorem are necessary: